hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/karma-yoga/013_freedom.md

 The next question for consideration is what we mean by law being universal.
-Our universe is that portion of existence which is characterized by what the Sanskrit psychologists call Desha-kâla-nimitta, or what is known to European psychology as space, time, and causation.
+Our universe is that portion of existence which is characterized by what the Sanskrit psychologists call Desha-kāla-nimitta, or what is known to European psychology as space, time, and causation.
 This universe is only a part of infinite existence, thrown into a peculiar mould, composed of space, time, and causation.
 It necessarily follows that law is possible only within this conditioned